 This center provides no-cost personalized business consulting to help businesses start, grow, or transition.
 The SBDC at UW-Whitewater covers Jefferson, Walworth, Rock and Dodge counties and is part of a network of 11 offices statewide.
-In 2018 the Whitewater SBDC worked with over 150 clients, helped 14 new businesses form and assisted clients in obtaining over $13 million in capital through loans or equity investments.
+For example, in 2018 the Whitewater SBDC worked with over 150 clients, helped 14 new businesses form and assisted clients in obtaining over $13 million in capital through loans or equity investments.

 Provides essential information for business and new product development decisions for companies and inventors throughout the United States.
 WISC connects inventors and innovative companies with the resources of the College of Business and Economics at the University of Wisconsin-Whitewater, the largest business college in Wisconsin.

-Brought to UW-W in February of 2019.
+This is a recent addition to UW-W programming.
 CSCSB’s mission is to educate and mitigate the Cybersecurity threat to small businesses.
 The CSCSB has a proprietary free assessment which will assign a cyber-threat risk score to a small business.
 Mitigation curriculum is in development which will allow clients to reduce their threat level through education and implementation of best practices.

 Building on a successful undergraduate social work program, the MSW was started in 2018 to help prepare future advanced social workers to enter the field of social work.
 MSW students are currently placed in 42 community agencies, providing support for mental health concerns, addictions, disabilities, health care, domestic violence, corrections, employment, etc. The goal is to grow the program to serve more community members, with the potential to use our space to help facilitate individual and group counseling.

 This is a dedicated instructional lab for training future workspace inspectors and industrial hygienists on the proper techniques for work-place safety.
-The taller ceiling spaces and industrial nature of the building lends itself well to mocked up roof sections, scaffolding sections and other hands-on experience with testing and safety equipment that is not always possible in a standard academic or office building.
-This unit will also utilize one of the dedicated class-room spaces in conjunction with the instruction in the lab.
 The large meeting areas also provide additional opportunity for the OEHS program to more fully develop their summer certification workshops for working professionals in the workplace safety industry.

 The University will maintain a print shop which will be open to the community and offer a wide-array of print opportunities and services.
-As the City of Whitewater residents currently do not have access to a business which offers print service opportunities, the UW-W “Pop-Up” print shop will work to fill that need.
-Consumers will have convenient access to the shop and staff eager to assist with their printing needs.
+As the City of Whitewater residents currently do not have access to a business which offers print service opportunities, the UW-W print shop will work to fill that need.
+Customers will have convenient access to the shop and staff eager to assist with their printing needs.
 Including but not limited to: document printing and copying, brochures, flyers, booklets, programs, presentations and manuals, business cards, posters, cards and invitations.
-In the future, services will be expanded to include: large format printing for foam boards and posters.

 These areas are considered to be Practicum Labs, therefore instructional, but the intent is for community interface through show development and set-up, gallery shows and viewing times, visiting artist events, such as a drawing or graphic seminar/workshop.
 Each space has a glass overhead door that allows views into the space when closed but opens up to allow interaction with others.
 The Gallery and Archive provides the opportunity for the permanent collection to be displayed more frequently.